 Is your Mac Won’t turn on After Update or software update stuck installing?
 Get here a complete guide on How to Fix a Frozen Mac During an Update.
 The latest available mac update is macOS 12/Monterey or Big Sur.

 we are happy to help you, submit this Form, if your solution is not covered in this article.

-However, sometimes the Apple account itself cause updating error on Mac.
+However, sometimes the Apple account itself causes updating errors on Mac.
 So make sure to check your Apple account before updating any Apple Device.
-Also, one more thing you should keep in mind to check the Apple Server is working correctly and not under maintenance.
-Generally, Apple show if any server goes down in your region check out this on the Apple Server page.
-Let’s fix Mac Stuck when installing Big Sur 11/Catalina 10.15 Update.
+Also, it would help if you kept in mind to check the Apple Server is working correctly and not under maintenance.
+Generally, Apple shows if any server goes down in your region check out this on the Apple Server page.
+Let’s fix Mac Stuck when installing Monterey Update.

 Pre-requisites That Lagging macOS installation

 - Good Internet Connection: If possible connect Ethernet directly to the Mac, avoid Wi-Fi connectivity.
 Most of the Mac users experiencing issues with Slow down installation and Mac is waiting for the internet connection when it is disconnected.
 Haven’t any option to connect your Mac with Internet cable, then Switch to other wifi network or Reboot your Router to get the permeant fix from your side.
 Otherwise, you can ask Internet service providers.

 - Storage: Check the required storage before updating the Mac, you should require at least 10 Gigabytes of free space.
 Let’s use Apple Recommended optimize option under the Disk Utility.
 Open Apple Logo at top menu > About This Mac > Storage > Select Drive and Click on Manage.

 - Power: If you are updating MacBook, then the battery level should be a minimal 50%.